 Protestant Churches in Cyprus are generally fairly informal, with no particular dress code.
 All are welcoming to visitors.
 Many of them have small mid-week groups for fellowship and Bible study, as well as youth groups and some children’s groups on Sundays or mid-week.

 In Larnaka, you can find: St Helena’s (Anglican) and Larnaka Community Church.
 There is also an International Evangelical church, Trinity Fellowship (Reformed Presbyterian), and a bilingual house church.
-In addition there is a Greek Evangelical Church, a Chinese Fellowship, and several small Filipino Church congregations.
+There are also a Greek Evangelical Church, a Chinese Fellowship, and several small Filipino Church congregations.

-In Deryneia you can find, a little off the beaten track, St John the Evangelist Anglican Church.
+A little off the beaten track in Deryneia you can find St John the Evangelist Anglican Church.